Protecting high risk users with Advanced Protection

 A guided enrollment

-Working closely with my engineers to ensure we maintained a high level of security, I came up with a new proposal – a step-by-step, flexible enrollment journey allowing users to leverage non-security key authentication methods like Google Authenticator, which were more commonly used.
+Working closely with engineers to maintain a high level of security, I proposed a step-by-step, flexible enrollment journey allowing users to leverage non-security key authentication methods like Google Authenticator.
+We'd also require adding both a recovery email and phone number to relieve lockout concerns.

 A win-win scenario